flaviusb/jewels/README.md

 The Sapphires are the parts of a fight.
 If you were to analyse a fight, talking about phases or dominating aspects, those are the Sapphires.
 If you were to analyse a fighter, talking about essence rather than technique or movements, that is also the Sapphires.

-The Sapphires are Krieg, Closing, Opening, Fence, Distance, Angle, Timing, Crispness, Uncrispiness, Rhythm, Komi, Tactility, Balance, Speed, Power, Dexterity, Fluidity, and Killing Intent.
+The Sapphires are Krieg, Closing, Opening, Fence, Distance, Angle, Timing, Crispness, Uncrispness, Rhythm, Komi, Tactility, Balance, Speed, Power, Dexterity, Fluidity, and Killing Intent.

 ##The Rubies